vinc/vinc.cc/src/bonsai/calendar.html.md

   - Substrates (Akadama, Pumice, Lava, Kanuma)
   - Wire (1.5 mm, 2.0 mm, 3.0 mm, 4.0 mm)

+- Stratification
+  - Acer buergerianum: beginning of the month
+  - Acer palmatum: beginning of the month
+  - Pseudocydonia sinensis: beginning of the month
+  - Zelkova serrata : end of the month

 ## February

 - Repotting